 Explore the archives and our community history with an Oak Bay Archives photograph project that aims to stir conversation.

-Through the community project, residents can peruse the more than 1,000 photos online at the Oak Bay Archives or old family albums pulled from dusty bookshelves or attics to find inspiration.
-Then they create a “now” image that correlates with the historical image.
+Residents can peruse the more than 1,000 photos online at the Oak Bay Archives or old family albums pulled from dusty bookshelves or attics to find inspiration.

+The finished project in Alaska was compiled into a community web display that stretched across a gallery.
 The local archives will display a selection of the images and stories in municipal hall come fall, followed by a showcase at the Oak Bay branch of the Greater Victoria Public Library in December to end Canada’s 150th year.
-It also provides archives a selection of “now” images to create a snapshot of Oak Bay in 2017.
+It will provide archives a selection of “now” images to create a snapshot of Oak Bay in 2017 for Canada’s 150th.